willstepp/dogs-of-santiago/dos_notes.md

 As Will awakes from his dream, he finds a stray dog licking the wound on his leg clean.
 He fights the dog away and watches it.
 His mind is cloudy, he can tell he is having withdrawals and pain.
 There is a mist in the air, he can't tell where he is.
 The dog wanders off, and Will in his disoriented state follows it.

+What happens now?
+1-9-2013

+Will follows the dog into the alley and it comes out in a little park where some fellow dogs are sleeping.
+The dogs greets them and starts humping one of the females.
+They finish and the dog continues down the road once more, Will not too far behind.
+They come to a busy intersection.
+The dog walks into the street and Will sees a car coming but does not call out, does nothing at all, although there is time.
+The car hits the dog, an woman in her sixties gets out, looks at the dog, gets back in her car and drives off.
+Will goes over to the dog, which is still alive, but breathing heavily, whimpering, in pain.
+Will picks up a newspaper lying on the ground and uses it has a blanket with which to pick up the dog safely with both arms.
+Then he limps it back towards the park.
+The dog growls and nips at his hand but is soon too weak to fight back.
+Passersby eye Will with suspicion, avoiding walking too close to him and the dog.
+At last they get to the park.
+By now the sun has burned off the fog, he can see clearly up he hill to the shantytown where he came from the other night.
+Will is growing more and more foggy headed, his head hurts with a sharp pain, the wounded leg has gone numb, the wound broken out again and bleeding down into his shoe.
+He walks to the shed and grabs a small garden tool lying there.
+He rests the dog on the newspapers and starts digging a hole in which to bury the dog.
+He digs for a long time, deep and wide enough for the dog.
+No one comes around.
+When finished he picks up the dog, who has now died and places him into the hole.
+As he begins to shovel dirt into the grave he sees the headline on the front page of the newspaper, and a picture.
+An explosion at The Clinic, he makes out.
+A bomb terrorist.
+Dogs of Santiago.
+And there in a caption is a gallery of photos and names, all American.
+Will is one.

 What do I myself know?
 Almost nothing.